yusufcmlt/react-dayzee/README.md

 # react-dayzee

-A work-in-progress date picker library for React 19.
-This library is still under development and may have breaking changes.
+A work-in-progress simple date picker library for React
+⚠️This library is still under development and may have breaking changes.⚠️

 ## Installation